16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 The solution?
 Create short, actionable product demos that meet customers where they are in the buyer’s journey.
 Weave your discovery questions into your demo, and ramp up your sales process to the speed your customers want to travel.

-12. Build Relationships With Key Partners
+11. Build Relationships With Key Partners

 • Brand evangelists inside your current customer base: Do you already have raving fans who love your product and regularly recommend it to their network?
 Take the time to hop on a call with these people and develop a more structured relationship with them.

 • Complementary businesses who would benefit from recommending your product to their customers: Here at Close, these include sales consultants and business coaches who recommend Close as a CRM for their clients.
-They benefit by getting compensation from every new customer they refer, but also because they can help their clients succeed with a CRM that fits their needs.
+They benefit by getting compensation for every new customer they refer, but also because they can help their clients succeed with a CRM that fits their needs.

 JOIN THE CLOSE PARTNER PROGRAM→

-14. Invest Time in Social Selling
+12. Invest Time to Get Social Selling Right

 Sales strategy guide image of people in a conference room